 - The Running Man.
 The U.S. has become intensely repressive, including (among other things) slaughtering people who are protesting not having enough food.

-- Escape from L.A., the sequel to Escape from New York, has the U.S. going fascist when the Big One hits Los Angeles and a religious nut uses this as an excuse to get himself into power and declare himself President for Life.
+- Escape from L.A., the sequel to Escape from New York, has the U.S. going fascist when the Big One hits Los Angeles, and a religious nut uses this as a platform to get himself promoted to President for Life, even relocating the Capitol a little ways south to his hometown of Lynchburg, VA (a Take That to Jerry Falwell, the founder of the "Moral Majority", whose Thomas Road Baptist Church is in the town).
 Anything he considers to be against his new "Moral America" laws (read: anything he doesn't like — tobacco, alcohol, red meat, guns, profanity, non-Christian religions, atheism, non-marital sex and more) is banned, with those who break the laws having to choose between getting deported to Los Angeles Island, which is every bit the hellhole that Manhattan Island Penitentiary was, or being executed in the electric chair.
 Snake lampshades it when he sarcastically calls the new states "the land of the free".

 - Similarly, in Back To The Future Part II an alternate timeline is created where Richard Nixon is still President in the 1980s following the repeal of the 22nd amendment, the Vietnam War rages on and crime and corruption are at endemic levels as Casinos spread nation wide.

 - The corporation-as-government or Mega Corp. in RoboCop.

 - In Sinclair Lewis' It Can't Happen Here a fascist government gets voted into office and proceeds to turn the country into an oppressive dictatorship.

 - In Robert A. Heinlein's novella "If This Goes On-", the U.S. has become a theocratic police state.